Virtual Environments For Software Development

 Let us have a look at how we can create and manage virtual environments from the command line

-and manage packages using pip
+using venv and manage packages using pip.

 Creating Virtual Environments Using venv

-is done by executing the following command:
+Creating a virtual environment with venv is done by executing the following command:

 $ python3 -m venv /path/to/new/virtual/environment

-is a path to a directory where you want to place it -
+where /path/to/new/virtual/environment is a path to a directory where you want to place it -

 conventionally within your software project so they are co-located.